Resources to help you navigate the crisis.

 Read this excerpt from Crisis Leadership for Boards and Presidents: Anticipating, Managing and Leading Beyond Pandemics, Disruptions, and Ethical Failures by Terrence MacTaggart (forthcoming, AGB) for insights on leading in a post-COVID-19 environment.
 (You may pre-order the book now.)

-Get expert advice in a one-hour small group discussion (limit 20) facilitated by an expert on topics ranging from strategic and financial scenario planning, to revenue and enrollment growth, to communication strategies—all with a focus on challenges in an era of COVID-19.
-Or join a facilitated discussion session for members of governing boards of an institution like yours—public, private, foundation, HBCU, or medical/health.
-Sign up for one of the more than thirty “Ask the Experts” sessions offered in May.
+Get expert advice in a one-hour small group discussion (limit 20) facilitated by an expert on topics ranging from strategic and financial scenario planning, to revenue and enrollment growth, to communication strategies across public, private, foundation, HBCU, or medical/health institutions—all with a focus on challenges in an era of COVID-19.
+Sign up for one of the many “Ask the Experts” sessions offered.

 Planning for Fall 2020